So, how do you get their attention? By educating, empowering, and entertaining them through demand generation.

 Here’s another example of a completed charm by Ramli John based on content for Freshbooks:

-Freelancers are a main persona for Freshbooks, and one common job freelancers share is getting paid faster.
-By brainstorming ideas related to the one job, Freshbooks has multiple relevant topics to talk about through thought leadership.
+Freelancers are the main persona for Freshbooks, and one common job freelancers share is getting paid faster.
+By brainstorming ideas related to one job, Freshbooks has multiple relevant topics to talk about through thought leadership.